The Matrix (franchise): Video games

 On May 15, 2003, the game Enter the Matrix was released in North America concurrently with The Matrix Reloaded.
 The first of three video games related to the films, it told a story running parallel to The Matrix Reloaded and featured scenes that were shot during the filming of The Matrix Reloaded and The Matrix Revolutions.

 Two more The Matrix video games were released in 2005.
 The MMORPG The Matrix Online continued the story beyond The Matrix Revolutions, while The Matrix: Path of Neo allowed players to control Neo in scenes from the film trilogy.
 The Matrix Online was shut down in 2009.

 The Matrix official website also provided several original Adobe Flash-based browser games.

 An interactive technology demonstration, titled The Matrix Awakens, was released on December 9, 2021.

+Comic books

-Comic booksThe Matrix Comics is a set of comics and short stories based on the series and written and illustrated by figures from the comics industry; one of the comics was written by the Wachowskis and illustrated by the films' concept artist Geof Darrow.
+The Matrix Comics is a set of comics and short stories based on the series and written and illustrated by figures from the comics industry; one of the comics was written by the Wachowskis and illustrated by the films' concept artist Geof Darrow.
 The comics and stories were originally presented for free on the Matrix series' website between 1999 and 2003.
 One of them was printed in 1999 to be given away at theaters as a promotional item for The Matrix, but Warner Bros. recalled it due to its mature content.
 Most of them were later republished by the Wachowskis' Burlyman Entertainment, along with some new stories and updates with color to some of the existing ones, in two printed trade paperback volumes in 2003 and 2004 and a deluxe hardcover twentieth-anniversary edition in 2019.